ijin/check_lambda_capacity/README.md

 ## Notes

-This lambda function should be run using [`Scheduled events`](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html), but currently configuration is only possible through the AWS managemnt console.
+This lambda function should be run using [`Scheduled events`](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html), but CloudFormation support is currently unavailable so we need to explicitly configure this.

 # License